mskandalis/hybrid_nli_fr/deepgrail_tagger/README.md

 # DeepGrail

-This repository contains a Python implementation of BertForTokenClassification using TLGbank data to develop part-of-speech taggers and supertaggers.
+This repository contains [DeepGrail Supertagger](https://gitlab.irit.fr/pnria/global-helper/deepgrail_tagger), which is a Python implementation of BertForTokenClassification using TLGbank data to develop part-of-speech taggers and supertaggers.

-This code was designed to work with the [DeepGrail Linker](https://gitlab.irit.fr/pnria/global-helper/deepgrail-linker) to provide a wide coverage syntactic and semantic parser for French.
+It was designed to work with the [DeepGrail Linker](https://gitlab.irit.fr/pnria/global-helper/deepgrail-linker) to provide a wide coverage syntactic and semantic parser for French.
 But the Tagger is independent, you can use it for your own tags.

 ## Usage